mervealgan/readability/README.rst

 The functionality is modeled after the UNIX ``style(1)`` command.
-Compared to the implementation as part of `GNU diction <http://www.moria.de/~michael/diction/>`_, this version supports UTF-8 encoded text, but expects sentence-segmented and tokenized text.
-The syllabification and word type recognition is based on simple heuristics and only provides a rough measure.
+Compared to the implementation as part of `GNU diction <http://www.moria.de/~michael/diction/>`_, this version supports UTF-8 encoded text, but expects sentence-segmented and word-tokenized text.
+The syllabification and word type recognition are based on simple heuristics and only provides a rough measure.
 The supported languages are English, German, and Dutch.
 Adding support for a new language involves the addition of heuristics for the aforementioned syllabification and word type